How to Fix “Windows 10 Installation has Failed” Error?

 Accessing the MsConfig menu

-4. Under the Services tab, click to select the Hide all Microsoft services check box, and then click Disable all.
+4. In the Services tab, select Hide all Microsoft services and click Disable all.

 Accessing the services tab